gkjohnson/threejs-sandbox/mergeVertices/README.md

 # threejs-merge-vertices
 `THREE.BufferGeometry` extension to generate and optimize triangle indices by deduping vertex attributes and generating new triangle indices.
+Also provides a couple bug fixes and utility functions for `BufferGeometry`.

+Submitted in [this PR](https://github.com/mrdoob/three.js/pull/14116) to THREE.js.

 ## Use